Digitalist-Open-Cloud/token-tracker/README.md

 ### 3. Using JSON in Environment Variable

-You can also provide JSON directly:
+You can also provide JSON directly, if you like to complicate things 🙂.

 ```bash
 TOKEN_TRACKER_PRICING_JSON='{"openai":{"gpt-4":{"prompt":0.03,"completion":0.06}}}'